explosion/spaCy/website/docs/usage/linguistic-features.md

 ### Trainable lemmatizer

-The [`EditTreeLemmatizer`](/api/edittreelemmatizer) can learn form-to-lemma transformations a training set that includes lemma annotations.
+The [`EditTreeLemmatizer`](/api/edittreelemmatizer) can learn form-to-lemma transformations from a training corpus that includes lemma annotations.
 This removes the need to write language-specific rules and can (in many cases) provide higher accuracies than lookup and rule-based lemmatizers.

 ```python
 import spacy